Hart to Hart: Production

-Screenwriter and novelist Sidney Sheldon had originally written a script for CBS, titled Double Twist, in the early 1970s; it was about a married couple who were also both spies.
-The script remained unfilmed for several years before producers Aaron Spelling and Leonard Goldberg decided to update the idea for a potential television series.
-They offered the script to screenwriter Tom Mankiewicz, who had by that time written several screenplays, including three of the James Bond films.
+Screenwriter and novelist Sidney Sheldon wrote a script in the early 1970s for CBS titled Double Twist, about a married couple who were spies.
+It remained unfilmed for several years until producers Aaron Spelling and Leonard Goldberg decided to update the idea for a potential television series.
+They offered the script to screenwriter Tom Mankiewicz, who had by that time written several screenplays, including three James Bond films.

-Their instruction to Mankiewicz was to update the script to make it more contemporary and viable for a potential weekly series.
-They also told Mankiewicz that if his draft was successful, he would also be able to direct the pilot episode himself.
-Mankiewicz reworked Sheldon's original script and it was renamed Hart to Hart, emphasizing the romantic aspect of the couple.
-Mankiewicz also made his directorial debut with the pilot episode as planned, and remained a creative consultant to the series afterwards.
-The first ten episodes were developed by Mankiewicz and the series's original story editor, Bob Shayne.
+They instructed Mankiewicz to make the script more contemporary for a weekly series.
+They proposed to Mankiewicz that if his draft was successful, he could direct the pilot episode.
+Mankiewicz reworked Sheldon's original script and renamed it Hart to Hart, emphasizing the romantic aspect of the couple.
+Mankiewicz made his directorial debut with the pilot episode, and remained a creative consultant to the series.
+The first ten episodes were developed by Mankiewicz with the series' original story editor, Bob Shayne.

 Spelling's and Goldberg's initial choice for the role of Jonathan Hart was Cary Grant.
-However, Grant (seventy-five years old at the time) had effectively retired from acting some years earlier; his last film, Walk, Don't Run, had been released in 1966.
-They then decided to find a younger actor who might embody the same style, zest and persona that Grant was famous for, and offered the role to Robert Wagner.
-No one else was seriously considered for the role; George Hamilton had a high profile at the time and was suggested, but Aaron Spelling said that if he was signed for the role, "the audience will resent him as Hart for being that rich.
+However, Grant was 75 years old and retired from acting; his last film, Walk, Don't Run, was released in 1966.
+They then decided to find a younger actor who might embody the same style, zest and persona of Grant, and offered the role to Robert Wagner.
+No one else was seriously considered.
+George Hamilton was suggested, but Aaron Spelling said that if he was signed for the role, "the audience will resent him as Hart for being that rich.
 But no one will begrudge RJ [Wagner] a nickel."